 are widely seen as having low credit risk due to their association

-are not directly issued by the U.S. government, they are not
+directly issued by the U.S. government, they are not necessarily

-necessarily backed by its full faith and credit.
-In addition to the
+backed by its full faith and credit.
+In addition to the risks

-risks inherent in government bonds, agency bonds run the risk of
+inherent in government bonds, agency bonds run the risk of going

-going into default, although such an occurrence is generally
+into default, although such an occurrence is generally considered

-considered unlikely.
-Because of this added risk, however, these
+unlikely.
+Because of this added risk, however, these bonds

 Tax Considerations: These bonds are fully